USPTO Examiner KUCHARCZK JED A - Art Unit 1623

 Interview Effectiveness

-Conducting an examiner interview provides a +6.7% benefit to allowance rate for applications examined by KUCHARCZK, JED A. This interview benefit is in the 35% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +35.0% benefit to allowance rate for applications examined by KUCHARCZK, JED A. This interview benefit is in the 83% percentile among all examiners.
+Recommendation: Interviews are highly effective with this examiner and should be strongly considered as a prosecution strategy.
+Per MPEP § 713.10, interviews are available at any time before the Notice of Allowance is mailed or jurisdiction transfers to the PTAB.

 Request for Continued Examination (RCE) Effectiveness